kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 2: Before You Begin
 ----------------------------------------------

-This walkthrough covers Use Case 3: Maximum (End-to-End) Transport Security from the set of [Common Enterprise Shield™ Use Cases](c_enterprise_shield_use_cases.md#usecase3) because that is the most secure example of Enterprise Shield™.
-By the end of this walkthrough, you will have the foundational knowledge required to understand and configure any of the Enterprise Shield™ use cases.
+This walkthrough covers Use Case 3: Maximum (End-to-End) Transport Security from the set of [Common Enterprise Shield Use Cases](c_enterprise_shield_use_cases.md#usecase3) because that is the most secure example of Enterprise Shield and it is a superset of all the other use cases.
+By the end of this walkthrough, you will have the foundational knowledge required to understand and configure any of the Enterprise Shield use cases.

 Step 3: Download and Set Up KAAZING Gateway
 ---------------------------------------------------------------